web3j/web3j-aion/README.md

  * [Code generation](codegen): Provides a CLI for contract wrapper generation from the ABI and binaries.
  * [Common](common): Contains common functionality like transaction signing and JSON-RPC implementation.

+## Quick start

+To learn how to use the CLI to generate contract wrappers, refer to the [code generation](codegen) module.

+You can also checkout the [`web3j-aion-samples`]() repository for a complete setup of a Gradle project.

 ## Building and testing

 To build and run the tests use the command: